Generic name: salicylic acid topical [ SAL-i-SIL-ik-AS-id-TOP-ik-al ]

 What should I avoid while using Keralyt?

-Avoid using other medications on the areas you treat with Keralyt unless your doctor tells you to.
+Avoid using other medications on the areas you treat with Keralyt, unless you doctor tells you to.

 What other drugs will affect Keralyt?